Stancoo/contrastive_loss/README.md

 	...
     }
 ```
-and run conventional AE training untill accepted convergecy.
+and run conventional AE training untill the accepted convergecy.
 All relevant training parameters like number of epochs, learning rate and the training and validation batch sized  you will find in `config.json`.
 To start the training all you need is:

 `python3 main_train.py`